samclee/Fade-Transition/README.md

 # Fade Transition
 A node for covering and uncovering the screen with a fading effect.
+Created for Godot 4.

 ## Usage
 ### Covering the screen